snowdrop/godaddy-webhook/README.md

 ```

 - If you have deployed a NGinx Ingress Controller on Kubernetes in order to route the trafic to your service
-  and to manage the TLS termination, then deploy the followiing ingress resource where
+  and to manage the TLS termination, then deploy the following ingress resource where

 ```yaml
 apiVersion: extensions/v1beta1